joergbuchwald/ogs6py/paper/paper_ogs6py_vtuio.md

 interp_methods = ["nearest", "linear", "cubic"]
 ```

-Using three different interpolation methods, we can read a point set array along the diagonal.
+Using three different interpolation methods, we can read the output data for a point set array along the diagonal.

 ```python